eclipse/epsilon-website/mkdocs/docs/doc/eol.md

 Signature |Description
 ----------|-----------
-all() : Collection                  |Alias for allOfKind() (for syntax-compactness purposes) allInstances() : Collection         |Alias for allOfKind() (for compatibility with OCL) allOfKind() : Collection            |Returns all the elements in the model that are instances either of the type itself or of one of its subtypes allOfType() : Collection            |Returns all the elements in the model that are instances of the type createInstance() : Any       |Creates an instance of the type in the model.
+all() : Collection                  |Alias for getAllOfKind() (for syntax-compactness purposes) allInstances() : Collection         |Alias for getAllOfKind() (for compatibility with OCL) getAllOfKind() : Collection            |Returns all the elements in the model that are instances either of the type itself or of one of its subtypes getAllOfType() : Collection            |Returns all the elements in the model that are instances of the type createInstance() : Any       |Creates an instance of the type in the model.
 The same can be achieved using the `new` operator (see below) isInstantiable() : Boolean   |Returns true if the type is instantiable (i.e. non-abstract)